-Faro is the capital city of the Algarve and provides the perfect introduction to the South of Portugal.
+Faro is the capital city of the Algarve and provides the perfect introduction to the South of Portugal after arriving at Faro airport.
 This Algarve Tour will take you through every corner of the Algarve.
-From the wide open hills of the North to the dazzling beaches of

-the South, and all that is in between.
+From the wide open hills of the North to the dazzling sandy beaches of the South, and all that is in between.

 The tour begins in Faro and continues along the West coast of

-the Algarve, reaching as far as Sagres and its windswept cliffs.
+the Algarve, reaching as far as Sagres and its windswept cliffs overlooking the Atlantic Ocean.
 From there, you will drive across mountain villages and visit

 ancient castles that once protected the border between Portugal and Spain.
 You will sail the Guadiana river and relax in the unspoilt

 beaches of the Ria Formosa on the way back to Faro.
 The last stop of this Algarve Tour is São Brás de Alportel.

 Considered the Gateway to the Algarve, many travellers land in Faro, as the city is home to the region’s main airport and offers an excellent connection to its neighbouring resort towns.
 Faro is the main Gateway to the Algarve and yet, it is one of the most underrated cities in the region.

 Beyond its historic sites, such as Igreja do Carmo and the Cathedral of Faro, the city has two barrier islands - Ilha de Faro and Ilha da Barreta.
 The islands belong to the Ria Formosa Natural Park and boast some of the least frequented beaches in the Algarve.

 Still in Faro, you will visit the quaint village of Estoi.
 The main highlights of Estoi are